ngcp-project/gcs-resources-for-reference/resources/gcs.md

+---
+layout: default
-# Resources
+title: Resources

-The hub for external resources useful for the NGCP project.
+description: The hub for external resources useful for the NGCP project.
+---

-# Resources
+# Ground Control Station

 ## General
 ### Docker